 This course is a study of the human anatomical structure and physiological systems.
 It is designed to provide the student with knowledge and perspectives necessary to work cooperatively with professionals in medicine and other human service disciplines.
 Background topics include chemistry for human biology, cell structure and function, and human organization.
 Major topics include the digestive, circulatory, lymphatic, respiratory, urinary, skeletal, muscular, nervous, reproductive systems, the senses and genetics.
 Lab activities are designed to enhance and reinforce selected lecture topics.
-(Prerequisite: Math: a C- or better in LMAT1230 OR LMAT1280, OR a C or better in LMAT0931.
-Math prerequisite may be taken concurrently OR may be fulfilled by competence demonstrated on math placement exam or POI.)
+(Prerequisite: Successful completion of LMAT0610 or competence as demonstrated on math placement exam or POI.
+Math prerequisite may be taken concurrently.)